d-s-cohen/visualizirr/README.md

 **meta.csv** should be a csv with the first column including sample names and remaining columns for different conditions.
-There are a few ways to enter your meta information, but the preferable way is to use a numeric range and denote the categorical label of those groups in the header using '|' as the seperator (as demonstrated in condition 0).
+There are a few ways to enter your meta information, but the preferable way is to use a numeric range and denote the categorical label of those groups in the header using '|' as the seperator (as demonstrated in condition 0 and 2).
-You can also use the labels in the metasheet and not denote them in the header (as demonstrated in condition 1).
+You can also use the labels in the metasheet and not denote them in the header (as demonstrated in condition 1 and 3).

 meta.csv template:
 ```